The U.S. stablecoin bill is about to be implemented, providing an in-depth look at the current state of the stablecoin sector

 Author: Nianqing, ChainCatcher

-The recent excitement around CZ and BNB Chain may have overshadowed a significant development: the major progress of the first stablecoin bill in the United States.
+The recent excitement surrounding CZ and BNB Chain may have overshadowed a significant event: the major progress of the first stablecoin bill in the United States.

-On March 13 local time, the U.S. Senate Banking Committee indeed passed the "Guidance and Establishment of the U.S. Stablecoin National Innovation Act" (referred to as the "GENIUS Act") with a vote of 18 to 6.
-The bill needs at least 60 votes in the full Senate to proceed to the House of Representatives for review, and ultimately be signed by President Trump.
+On March 13, local time, the U.S. Senate Banking Committee passed the "Guidance and Establishment of the U.S. Stablecoin National Innovation Act" (referred to as the "GENIUS Act") with a vote of 18 to 6.
+The bill needs at least 60 votes in the full Senate before moving to the House of Representatives for review, and ultimately to be signed by President Trump.
 Previous reports indicated that the Trump administration set August as the deadline for passing the stablecoin bill.

-The implementation of U.S. stablecoin bills like GENIUS will have a huge impact on the current stablecoin landscape.
-This article will explore the perspective of stablecoin regulation, outlining the major stablecoins issued in the U.S. and the core projects in the potentially favorable stablecoin infrastructure sector.
+The implementation of U.S. stablecoin bills like GENIUS will have a significant impact on the current stablecoin landscape.
+This article will explore the perspective of stablecoin regulation, outlining the major U.S.-issued stablecoins and the core projects in the potentially favorable stablecoin infrastructure sector.

 Impact of the Bill on the Stablecoin Landscape: Circle's Counterattack Against Tether

-The primary impact of the GENIUS Act is the increase in compliance costs, which will give an advantage to compliant issuers and traditional giants.
+The primary impact of the GENIUS Act is the increase in compliance costs, giving an advantage to compliant issuers and traditional giants.
 Currently, the largest stablecoin issuer, Tether, has a market share of over 60% with its USDT, holding an absolute dominant position, but it still has a long way to go in terms of compliance.

-Tether is not a domestic U.S. project; its registration, legal entity, and core operations are all overseas.
-Earlier this year, Tether announced that after obtaining a Digital Asset Service Provider (DASP) license in El Salvador, it would complete all procedures to relocate to El Salvador and establish its headquarters there.
+Tether is not a U.S. domestic project; its registration, legal entity, and core operations are all overseas.
+Earlier this year, Tether announced that after obtaining a Digital Asset Service Provider (DASP) license in El Salvador, it would complete all procedures to relocate to El Salvador, establishing its headquarters there.

 Tether is about to face regulatory pressure from the U.S. GENIUS Act.
-Circle's co-founder Jeremy Allaire advocates that all U.S. dollar-based stablecoin issuers should register in the U.S. for the protection of consumers and to ensure fair competition in the cryptocurrency market.
-He stated, "Whether you are an offshore company or headquartered in Hong Kong, if you want to offer your dollar stablecoin in the U.S., you should register in the U.S. as we must do elsewhere."
+Circle co-founder Jeremy Allaire advocates that all U.S. dollar-based stablecoin issuers should register in the U.S. to protect consumers and ensure fair competition in the cryptocurrency market.
+He stated, "Whether you are an offshore company or headquartered in Hong Kong, if you want to offer your dollar stablecoin in the U.S., you should register in the U.S. just as we have to do elsewhere."

 This comment directly targets Tether.
-Although Circle is far smaller than Tether in scale, it has steadfastly chosen the compliant path, similar to Coinbase.
-Circle's dollar stablecoin (USDC) is issued and regulated in the U.S., officially approved in 2024 as the first stablecoin compliant with MiCA regulations.
+Although Circle is far smaller than Tether, it has steadfastly chosen the compliant path, similar to Coinbase.
+The dollar stablecoin (USDC) issued by Circle is regulated and issued in the U.S., officially approved in 2024 as the first stablecoin compliant with MiCA regulations.

-While competitors' business models should focus on creating better products and larger distribution networks, their true intent is to "eliminate Tether."
-Every business or political meeting they hold aims to achieve this goal.
+While competitors should focus on creating better products and larger distribution networks, their true intention is to "eliminate Tether."
+Every business or political meeting they hold ultimately aims to achieve this goal.
 Although this may sound exaggerated, it is the truth.

 Tether CEO Paolo Ardoino responded that competitors are trying to "eliminate Tether" through legal and political meetings, and Tether will not sit idly by.

-The interest network of the Tether empire remains deeply rooted in the U.S. In addition to Paolo Ardoino's claim that "USDT is the most successful tool for dollar hegemony and emerging market distribution" (with a massive position in U.S. Treasury bonds), Tether's fund custody and banking services partially rely on domestic U.S. institutions.
-For example, its main partner Cantor Fitzgerald manages part of its assets.
-Cantor Fitzgerald's chairman and CEO Howard Lutnick is the newly appointed Secretary of Commerce by the Trump administration (who has since resigned from the position).
+The interests of the Tether empire remain deeply intertwined in the U.S. Besides Paolo Ardoino's claim that "USDT is the most successful tool for dollar hegemony and emerging market distribution" (with a massive position in U.S. Treasuries), Tether's custody and banking services partially rely on U.S. domestic institutions.
+For example, its main partner, Cantor Fitzgerald, manages part of its assets.
+Howard Lutnick, the chairman and CEO of Cantor Fitzgerald, has been appointed as the new Secretary of Commerce by the Trump administration (he has since resigned from this position).
 Additionally, Tether has invested heavily ($775 million) in the video-sharing platform Rumble, which has close ties to Trump.

 However, once legislation related to stablecoins is completed, Tether may need to sell some non-compliant assets, including Bitcoin, precious metals, corporate notes, and secured loans, to comply with the proposed U.S. stablecoin regulations.
 Will Tether choose to embrace U.S. compliance or maintain its current strategy?
-After all, this positioning of "offshore dollar stablecoins" is also a significant advantage under the weak regulatory environment of cryptocurrencies.
+After all, this positioning as an "offshore dollar stablecoin" is also a significant advantage under the current weak regulatory environment for crypto.

 Existing Centralized Stablecoins in the U.S.

-As early as the end of 2024, based on the new U.S. government and Trump's friendly attitude towards cryptocurrencies, as well as expectations for stablecoin reserves and regulation, major institutions predicted that the stablecoin sector would see larger-scale explosions and growth opportunities.
-Additionally, with Tether achieving a high profit of $13 billion in 2024, more and more companies are rushing to enter the market to lay out their stablecoin business and seize market share.
+As early as the end of 2024, based on the new U.S. government and Trump's friendly attitude towards cryptocurrencies, as well as expectations regarding stablecoin reserves and regulation, major institutions predicted that the stablecoin sector would see greater scale explosions and growth opportunities.
+Additionally, with Tether achieving a high profit of $13 billion in 2024, more and more companies are rushing to enter the market to establish a stablecoin business and capture market share.
 For example:

 • BlackRock launched the tokenized fund BUIDL last year, and currently, Ethena's stablecoin USDtb and Frax's frxUSD have invested in BUIDL as reserve funds;